edtky/mini-musical-neural-net/README.md

 1. Clone this Github repo into your local machine.

-2. You will need to have the following packages install: music21, jupyter, numpy
+2. You will need to have the following packages install: pytorch, music21, jupyter, numpy

 3. Open the iPython Notebooks and follow the tutorial inside.